Backup and restore for Amazon Aurora DSQL - Amazon Aurora DSQL

 Restoring your backups

-Restoring an Aurora DSQL multi-Region cluster is only supported through the AWS CLI.
-To
+Restoring an Aurora DSQL multi-Region cluster is supported through both the console: https://console---aws.amazon.com.rproxy.govskope.ca/backup and the AWS CLI.
+For detailed instructions, see Restore a multi-Region Aurora DSQL cluster.

 For detailed instructions on these steps, see Amazon Aurora DSQL restore documentation.